The best place to visit is Hobbiton, as you get to go on a tour around the shire, plus you get a free beer in the tavern at the end.

 The Southern Alps are a mountain range located in the South Island, and chances are if you fly to Christchurch you will pass over them!

-During the winter, you can go skiing in the ski fields here, which I recommend to get a better appreciation of these incredible mountains!
+During the winter, you can go skiing in the ski fields here, which I recommend so you can get a better appreciation of these incredible mountains!

-28. Lake Tekapo
+27. Lake Tekapo

 Lake Tekapo is one of the most incredible sights in New Zealand!
-Even if you are only driving past, the view is absolutely spectacular!
+Even if you are only driving past, the view is spectacular!

 Lake Tekapo is a great place to visit for a weekend away, and the views definitely will not disappoint!

-29. Mt Cook
+28. Mt Cook

 The highest mountain in New Zealand, Mt Cook, also known as Aoraki, is one of the principal tourist destinations in New Zealand.
 If you are a climbing enthusiast, then this is the place for you!